ORESoftware/oplog.rx/README.md

   }
 });

-// if the query parameter is provided, it will be sent directly to:
+// if the query parameter is provided, it will be used directly to search the oplog.rs collection:

 const coll = db.collection('oplog.rs');
 const cursor = coll.find(query);

 ```

 ###  Usage with Observables